rows/hiring/job descriptions/FE engineer (senior).md

 * performance and reliability of our web app.
 * additional pages and features where we help users learn and extract the maximum value out of our core functionality and available integrations.

-### Current open positions
-* We are looking for frontend engineers who will be a fit for one of our teams (C1, D1, E's or F's).
-    * See what each Team does [here](../Teams.md).
-    * Specifically for the C1 team, we are hiring a frontend developer to help us improve the performance of the editor and all the features related to the spreadsheet.
-You will have the chance to work with a senior team and help us to improve technically and how we do things.
-* Note: It is possible to move between teams.

 # About you
 We're looking for people who improve our team!
 Our ideal buddy is:
 * Motivated to solve complex challenges.
 We are building a platform that provides General Purpose Computing to the masses; this requires cooking up new solutions that handle millions of calculations.